linyuiz/EDTA_update/Readme.md

 <div align="center"><img alt="image" src="https://github.com/user-attachments/assets/729a8e17-94a4-492a-8d01-c902303c06a1" width=45%/></div>

 ---
-# EDTA_update -- This is a modified version of EDTA
+# EDTA-mod -- This is a modified version of EDTA
 For those working on genome transposon annotation, EDTA (Extensive de novo TE Annotator) is a familiar name.
 It is currently recognized as one of the most accurate annotation pipelines, but the original workflow often presents several frustrating issues during execution:

 **1️⃣Efficiency bottleneck**: Serial execution leads to low CPU utilization, such as in the initial rawTE search phase.